skerkewitz/blubber-blasen/README.md

 # Blubber Blasen
 The awesome blubber blasen game.
-Right now it's a big mess.
-Use cursor keys to move, SPACE to fire a bubble.

-There is a weird focus bug, you need to click into the game window first until you are able to move.
+Yes, if you are born before 1985 it may look familiar to you.

 ## Requirements
 * Java JDK11